MaDiPHS/WeatherService/README.md

 The source code for this service can be found here: <a href="https://github.com/MaDiPHS/WeatherService" target="_blank">https://github.com/MaDiPHS/WeatherService</a>

+A special thanks goes to [Open-Meteo](https://open-meteo.com/) for providing a location based weather data service that covers all of Africa.

 There are three main components of the service:

 ## 1. The platform's standard weather data format